LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/animations.md

 * `jump` (used by Slime for example)&#x20;
 * `attack`
 * `death`
-* `fly`
+* `fly` (also used by swimming entities)

 ## Notes

 {% hint style="info" %}
 * This extension supports animated scale of bones.
 Make sure to avoid scaling when it's not needed.
 Check your keyframes.
-* Avoid adding too many rotation, details and movements, don't forget this is a blocky pixelated game, use [its style](/broken/pages/-MkbQK27OupnQhySFrki).
+* Avoid adding too many rotation, details and movements, don't forget this is a blocky pixelated game, use [its style](https://www.blockbench.net/wiki/guides/minecraft-style-guide/).
 {% endhint %}